 The controller itself requires very little maintenance.
 Wipe with a damp cloth.
-Do not spray down the controller unless the enclosure door is closed and latched and the USB port cap is installed hand-tight.
+Do not spray down the controller unless the enclosure door is closed and latched.

 7.1 Electrode Cleaning

 NOTE: The controller must be recalibrated after cleaning the electrode.